attivio/searchui/DeploymentTomcat.md

 6. Copy the file found at `searchui/searchui-servlet/application.properties` to the location specified above with the following content, updating the values that are set as needed.
 7. Start Tomcat

+## Compression
+It is recommended that you enable compression when deploying to Tomcat.
+The various JavaScript libraries that are loaded on the first page accessed in Search UI are sizeable.
+Enabling compression can save server bandwidth and will improve load time and user experience.
+See the documentation for version [8](https://tomcat.apache.org/tomcat-8.5-doc/config/http.html) or [9](https://tomcat.apache.org/tomcat-9.0-doc/config/http.html) for details.

 ## Configuring SSL
 When requiring users to login, whether using the built-in XML Authentication or integrating with an SSO provider, it is recommended to enable SSL.
 1. Acquire an SSL certificate.
 A self-signed will suffice for development but will display a warning that it is untrusted.
 You can generate a keystore with a self-signed certificate by executing the following command.
 This will produce a file named `keystore.p12` in the directory where you run the command.
 You can move this file to a directory such as `/opt/tomcat/ssl`.